Will there be another Commonwealth Games?

 Last month, the Australian state of Victoria abruptly withdrew as hosts for the 2026 event citing rising costs.

-Now the government of Alberta, the only firm bidder left for 2030, has halted its attempt to bring the event to Canadian cities Calgary and Edmonton.
+Now the government of Alberta, the only confirmed potential bidder left for 2030, has halted its attempt to bring the event to Canadian cities Calgary and Edmonton.

 - Alberta cancels bid for 2030 Commonwealth Games